-Operating revenues include revenue derived from the provision of energy to retail and wholesale customers, grant revenue earned from the delivery of program activities, and liquidated damages from suppliers that fail to meet delivery commitments.
-Operating revenues are affected by contributions to or distributions from the Operating Reserve Fund.
+Operating revenues include energy sales to retail and wholesale customers, grant revenue earned from the delivery of program activities, and liquidated damages from suppliers that fail to meet delivery commitments.
+Operating revenues also include contributions to or distributions from the Operating Reserve Fund.